GOK-NPHL/Kenya-Diagnostics-FHIR-IG/input/pagecontent/index.md

 2. **DiagnosticReport**: The DiagnosticReport resource is used to report the results of diagnostic tests, such as blood tests, imaging studies, and pathology reports.
 It includes information about the ordering provider, performing laboratory, and relevant clinical details.

-3. **Specimen**: The Specimen resource is used to represent a sample collected from a patient for laboratory testing.
-It includes information about the specimen type, collection details, and processing instructions.
+3. **Organization**: The Organization resource is used to represent a formal entity or group that is responsible for providing or coordinating healthcare services.

 4. **ServiceRequest**: The ServiceRequest resource is used to request diagnostic tests, procedures, or interventions for a patient.
 It includes information about the ordering provider, relevant clinical details, and the requested service.
+4. **Patient (IPS)**: The Patient resource represents information about an individual who is receiving or has received healthcare services.
+It provides essential details about a patient, such as their identifiers, demographic information, contact details, etc.

 ## Profiles